 7. Millennials Have a Hunger for Learning

 Just because Millennials are out of college, doesn’t mean they want to be done with learning.
-They are eager to continue expanding their skill sets and amassing knowledge, holding intellectual stimulation as a top factor in workplace motivation.
+In fact, a strong millennial characteristic is that they are eager to continue expanding their skill sets and amassing knowledge, and holding intellectual stimulation as a top factor in workplace motivation.

 Beyond understanding how to perform a task – Millennials want to know why.
 95% said that they are motivated to work harder when they understand the importance of a particular task within the context of the company’s big-picture goals.